nellytchiengue/create_shapes_lycees/README.md

 Project purpose :
-Create shapefiles of France High Schol (Lycees) with  data gouv and INSEE statistics
+Create shapefiles of France High School (Lycees) with Data Gouv and INSEE statistics

 The DOM TOM are not included